 Violeta by Mango

-Mango has a plus-size section?
-Why yes, it does.
-Violeta is similar to the regular line: Cool, on-trend pieces that loads of Instagram influencers are obsessed with.
+Mango has a plus-sized section?
+Why, yes—it does.
+Violeta is similar to the regular line: cool, on-trend pieces that loads of Instagram influencers are obsessed with.
 Pro shopping tip: Oversized often looks better than tight, so if you're in between sizes, opt to go for the one up.